An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 QUICK HISTORY

 Rt 66 heads Southwest across IL (Illinois), MO (Missouri), KS (Kansas), and OK (Oklahoma).
 Then it goes West into TX (Texas), NM (New Mexico), AZ (Arizona), and finally CA (California).
 These standard abbreviations are used throughout this site.
-The odd loops in NM are fascinating older sections bypassed by a straight-across route in the 1930s.
+The odd loops in NM are older sections bypassed in the 1930s.

 Turnpikes and Interstate highways replaced Rt 66 in segments from 1953 to 1984.